DKepov/geoipdownload/README.md

 A lightweight bash alternative to the official `geoipupdate` client from MaxMind.

+_Development of this program began even before the official client was released.
+It has now been finalized._

 # GeoIP Database Downloader

 Bash script for downloading and updating GeoIP/GeoLite MaxMind databases in the current directory.